magiclabs-ai/mb-client/README.md

 `const client = new MagicBookClient('api-key')`

 ### 2. Create a design request, you can pass known design request parameters

-Call this method when entering the MagicBook funnel.
-The user might already have made some design choices.
-Pass them via the initialization object.
+Invoke this method when the user enters the MagicBook funnel.
+If the user has already made some design choices, you can pass them via the initialization object.
 ```
 const designRequest = await client.createDesignRequest({
   title: 'Australia 2023',